NaturalHistoryMuseum/dataportal-docs/source/index.html.md

   "http://data.nhm.ac.uk/api/3/action/datastore_search"
 ```

-> _Getting specimens which match the free text search "banana" and have the Botany collection code_
+> _Getting specimens which match the free text search "banana", have the Botany collection code and then sorting them on genus_

 ```python
 params = {